-- License dongle(s) is inserted. - 1.
-Click on the system tray to open CodeMeter Control Center. - 2.
+- 1. Click in the system tray of your device to open CodeMeter Control Center. - 2.
 Select the license dongle whose license needs to be updated, and click [License Update].

-3. Click [Next] in the pop-up window.
+- 3. Click [Next] in the pop-up window. - 4.
+In the CmFAS Assistant window, select Create license request, and then click [Next].

-CmFAS Assistant